Greg Costikyan: Games

 Costikyan's other RPG credits include Acute Paranoia (1986) for Paranoia, and Your Own Private Idaho (1987) for The Price of Freedom.

 In addition, Costikyan is a widely published author on the subject of game design and the role of games in culture.
 His essay "I Have No Words and I Must Design" is widely read as a conceptual approach to framing game design.

 Costikyan worked on game design for many years, including writing and consulting for Nokia.
 In September 2005, he left Nokia to join with Johnny Wilson, former editor of Computer Gaming World, in founding the startup indie game publisher Manifesto Games.
 He regularly contributed to the now defunct Manifesto Games' website, and was editor in chief of their now defunct offshoot game review blog Play This Thing.

-In the 1970s and '80s, Costikyan was a leading player of Slobbovia.
-His novel One Quest, Hold the Dragons includes several stories about crottled greeps, a Slobbovian meme.
+In the 1970s and 1980s, Costikyan was a leading player of Slobbovia.
+His novel One Quest, Hold the Dragons includes several stories about "crottled greeps", a Slobbovian meme.

+In 1997, he designed the video game Evolution: The Game of Intelligent Life.

 In February 2009, Costikyan updated the rules and re-released his 1979 space combat game, Vector 3, under a Creative Commons license as a free PDF download.